-That is the response I received when I asked my mom how she was doing given the current Covid-19 restrictions.
-She lives in a retirement community that allows limited access to visitors.
+That is the response I received when I asked my mom how she was doing given during Covid-19 restrictions.
+She lives in a retirement community that allowed only limited access to visitors.
 For her, social distancing has meant she is confined to her room except for occasional visits with family.
 Her response was so refreshing and comforting, but not surprising if you know my mom.

 She worked full-time as a nurse while raising eight children and then, when most people are considering retirement, she started up a home health care business and operated that with my brother for several years.
 She survived three different types of cancer, endured numerous hardships and yet is the most cheerful and resilient person I know.

 So, how is it that some people who experience tragedy or challenging times manage to be so positive and upbeat?

 My theory is that they possess and are masters at one of life’s most powerful tools: The Happiness Sieve.